MintMCP

 • Organizations increasingly adopt federated multi-gateway approaches rather than single-vendor solutions, enabling MCP-focused platforms to complement existing API gateway investments

 MCP (Model Context Protocol) gateways function as centralized control planes to securely, reliably, and idiomatically connect AI agents to the growing ecosystem of MCP servers.
-Unlike traditional API gateways optimized for stateless REST interactions, MCP gateways natively understand JSON-RPC message structures, maintain stateful session mappings, and handle the bidirectional communication patterns inherent to MCP.
+Unlike traditional API gateways optimized for stateless REST interactions, MCP gateways natively understand JSON-RPC message structures, maintain stateful session mappings, and handle MCP-specific authorization, routing, and streaming patterns.

 • Protocol translation from JSON-RPC to backend MCP server formats